 - No writing lessons and some languages (Chinese, Japanese, Swiss-German, and Ojibwe) don’t offer reading lessons.

 Overall, I think Pimsleur is a fantastic course that everyone serious about learning a new language should go through.
 It confuses me how programs like Rosetta Stone get more attention than something like this.
 You won’t come out of it being fluent of course, but your pronunciation and vocabulary will be far improved.
 It’s a great course for beginners.
+You should check out my Pimsleur vs Rosetta Stone post before you make any final decisions though.

 I say, if you really want to get started with a language, have the time for it, and have the extra cash to spend – go for it.
 You won’t be disappointed.

-Zach Crawley the “Languageholic”
+Zachary the “Languageholic”